How To Decorate A Small Room

 VASE OF FLOWERS

-Choose and use your accent decor carefully.
-It’s best to underdress a small room than to overdress it!
+It is always better to underdress a small room than to overdress it.

 Where To Put The TV